yongddeng/yongddeng.github.io/_posts/2022-01-04-inequality.md

 # Inequality
 ---
-Queried: Who invented inequalities; Google responded: The signs for greater than and less than were introduced by Thomas Harriot (1560-1621), but he initially wrote triangular symbols, and the editor of his book altered to what resemble the modern symbols.
-Inequalities in probability thoery are essential in order to adapt some mathematics originated in geometry and linear algebra.
+Queried: Who invented inequalities; Google responded: The signs for greater than and less than were introduced by Thomas Harriot (1560-1621), but he initially wrote triangular symbols which the editor of his book altered to what resemble the modern symbols.
+Inequalities are essential for the subject in order to adapt some mathematics originated in geometry and linear algebra.

 ## I